 Me: “7% of what?
 What return metric are you using?”

 See the problem here!
 If this is you currently, don’t be embarrassed.
 This is how every investor, myself included, initially started.
+How much cash flow is good for rental property?
+There is no quick answer to this question.

 If they are looking for a 7% return on their money, I can throw a rock on the MLS and get that return for them, but they probably mean something else.
 You might be scratching your head at that last comment.
 Continue on and you’ll see why I say that and can back it up with numbers!